-- i. become familiar with the salient features of Novel. - ii. be able to study the origin of Novel from the historical perspective. - iii. have an enhanced critical understanding of different types of Novel.
+- i. have become familiar with the salient features of Novel. - ii. be able to study the origin of Novel from the historical perspective. - iii. have an enhanced critical understanding of different types of Novel.

-Literary Terms and Concepts: Fiction as a Genre, Romance, Novella, Picaresque Novel, Epistolary Novel, Historical Novel, Sociological Novel, Regional Novel, Aspects of the Novel by E. M. Foster, Plot, Character, Style, Dialogue, Time and Place of Action and Philosophy of Life.
+Literary Terms and Concepts: Fiction as a Genre, Romance, Novella, Picaresque Novel, Epistolary Novel, Historical Novel, Sociological Novel, Regional Novel, Aspects of the Novel by E. M. Foster, Plot, Elements of Plot, Time and Place of Action and Philosophy of Life.